-- Provide strong and effective leadership and supervision of the Diversity Reform team to ensure the timely and effective delivery of reformed syllabuses. - Work closely and collaboratively with Reform Division Directors and Managers in ensuring appropriate diversity perspectives and presence within the reformed syllabuses. - Build the capacity of staff and manages resources in order to deliver the reformed syllabuses in line with the NSW Governments timeline for delivery.
+- Provide strong and effective leadership and supervision of the Aboriginal Education Reform team to ensure the timely and effective delivery of reformed syllabuses. - Actively supervise the progress of work in the HSIE syllabuses for the implementation of recommendation 5.3 relating to the inclusion of mandatory material in the curriculum relating to Aboriginal cultures and histories.

-- Provide high level advice and expertise in developing effective procedures, data management, recordkeeping and resources associated with the administration of Reform program. - Develop and provide advice on high quality K-12 curriculum and materials that support inclusivity and high-quality educational outcomes for the diverse range of students. - Work collaboratively with and provide diverse curriculum and assessment expertise, including through the review of recent research, relating to inclusive and appropriate syllabuses for the range of diverse learners to the Division Directors and the Executive Director. - Identify and work towards mitigating risks to NESA and to the delivery of the Reform program as it relates to the diversity of learners. - Provide high level advice and briefings regarding syllabus development, standards and implementation matters relating to the diversity of learners. - Collaborate, communicate and work effectively with a range of NESA Reform officers and key stakeholders to progress Curriculum Reform. - Manage and monitor timelines and human resources in relation to the Reform Program.
+- Work closely and collaboratively with Reform Division Directors and Managers in ensuring appropriate Aboriginal perspectives and presence within the reformed syllabuses. - Build the capacity of staff and manage resources in order to deliver the reformed syllabuses in line with the NSW Governments timeline for delivery. - Provide high level advice and expertise in developing effective procedures, data management, recordkeeping and resources associated with the administration of the Reform program. - Develop and provide advice on high quality K-12 curriculum and materials that support inclusivity and high-quality educational outcomes for Aboriginal and Torres Strait Islander students. - Work collaboratively with and provide Aboriginal Education curriculum and assessment expertise, including through the review of recent research, to the Division Directors and the Executive Director. - Identify and work towards mitigating risks to NESA and to the delivery of the Reform program as it relates to Aboriginal Education. - Provide high level advice and briefings regarding syllabus development, standards and implementation matters relating to Aboriginal Education.